kaist-ee209/kaist-ee209.github.io/assign.md

 Good coding style will be one criterion for grading each assignment.
 Please make sure your code has proper indentation and descriptive comments.
-At the start of each file, please add your name, lab account ID and the description of the file.
+At the start of each file, please add your name, student ID, and the description of the file.
 Make sure not to leak any memory and check/handle every return value of function calls.
 </p>